codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation_original.md

 * CLI wizard: Select the Kube context from the list displayed.
 * Silent install: Explicitly specify the Kube context with the `--context` flag.

-**Shared configuration repository**
-The Git repository per runtime account with shared configuration manifests.
-* CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

-#### Ingress controller flags

-**Skip ingress**
-Required, if you are using an unsupported ingress controller.
-For unsupported ingress controllers, bypass installing ingress resources with the `--skip-ingress` flag.
-In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
-See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).

 **Ingress class**
+Required.
-Required if you have more than one ingress class configured on your cluster.
+If you have more than one ingress class configured on your cluster:

 * CLI wizard: Select the ingress class for runtime installation from the list displayed.
 * Silent install: Explicitly specify the ingress class through the `--ingress-class` flag.
 Otherwise, runtime installation fails.